KaiqueMunhoz/frontend-performance-tools/README.md

 Frontend Performance Tools
 ==============

-A few tools I usually use to test performance in my web pages.
+A few tools I usually use to improve or to test performance in my web pages.

 # Summary